-While enrollment and disbursement records and housing-inspection reports are the principal sources of research data to be obtained from the HAO, a variety of other records may also prove useful.
-In particular, data from the counseling program for enrollees and records of grievance procedures may alert us to features of the program or to circumstances in the housing market that call for further investigation.
-Additional housing information for renters may be garnered from lease agreements that recipients must submit to the HAO for approval; the format of the allowance program for homeowners clearly will entail submissions that illuminate the nature of encumbrances and possibly the details of other housing expenses.
+While enrollment and disbursement records and housing-evaluation reports are the principal sources of research data to be obtained from the HAO, a variety of other records may also prove useful.
+In particular, data from the counseling program for enrollees, records of grievance procedures, and logs of inquiries and complaints maintained by the HAO may alert us to features of the program or to circumstances in the housing market that call for further investigation.
+Additional housing information for renters may be garnered from the lease agreements that recipients must submit to the HAO for approval.
 Whether or not these records are systematically abstracted from the beginning for analytical purposes, the HAO record system will be designed to prevent their loss; they will therefore be available for retrospective study.